 - fences, gates, and other protective equipment like hats, suits, and boots must also be provided.

 Getting a child into gardening is a good idea.
 The child gets to experiment, experience, and discover.
-What's most important is the child's pride and sense of self-accomplishment he earns with gardening.
-The next time you ponder on how does gardening helps a child's development, always remember that gardening is learning and fun rolled into one.
+What’s most important is the child’s pride and sense of self-accomplishment he earns with gardening.
+The next time you ponder on how does gardening helps a child’s development, always remember that gardening is learning and fun rolled into one.
 Nothing is more priceless than seeing your child take a juicy munch out of that fresh apple he planted by himself.
+Learn more about the benefits of gardening.